NIEM/NIEM.github.io/json/reference/json-ld/processing/index.md

 ## Expansion

-The expansion algorithm removes JSON-LD contexts from a message, cooking any alises defined in the context directly into the data.
+The expansion algorithm removes JSON-LD contexts from a message, cooking any aliases defined in the context directly into the data.
 In addition, anywhere an array could occur, it places an array.
 An overview is provided in [section 2.1, Expansion](https://json-ld.org/spec/latest/json-ld-api/#expansion).